Raxvis/nativemodels/README.md

 ### Schema Parsing of resolved data

-You can provide a second option to `resolver()` that will allow you to recieve back an object that has had the schema applied to it.
+You can provide a second option to `resolver()` that will allow you to receive back an object that has had the schema applied to it.

 ```js
 const { createModel, resolver } = require('nativemodels');